 Illinois Product Liability Law

 Our attorneys are well-versed in product liability law.
 You may benefit from knowing how this law applies in your state.
-The Illinois General Assembly details the state’s product liability laws:
+The Illinois General Assembly details the state’s laws:

 - When one files a product liability case, the action is based on strict liability doctrine, and it’s brought against the seller of the product for personal injury, property damage, and economic or other damages.
 Personal injury includes illness, disease, disability, and death.